hariscuric/CivilStructuralSimulator/README.md

 inputNodeForces.txt file defines imposed nodal forces and moments in global coordinates.
 Number of rows of this file has to be the same as number of nodes of the system.
 This corresponds to number of distinct 3D point coordinates used to define elements in inputElementCoordinates.txt in the order as they first appear in that file.
 Each row in inputNodeForces.txt defines 3 forces (XYZ) and 3 moments (XYZ)

 inputSupports.txt defines the nodal restraints.
 Number of rows is the same as inputNodeForces.txt file's.
-Nodes that have restraints have number 1 for corresponding restrained coordinate.
+Nodes that have restraints have number 1 for corresponding restrained DoFs.
 Free DoFs are zeros in this file.

 Program can be run by terminal command: python main.py